 Are you questioning whether or not your idea for a plot will get you Influence?
 Check with a staff member.
 They can give you a thumbs up or offer advice to make sure it will work out for you.
 You can also request a story or a faction quest as well.

 Losing Influence – Gaining Influence for a rival faction is the easiest way to lose Influence with a faction.
-Gaining Notoriety will also likely damage your Influence in a faction.
+Gaining Notoriety (aka a Bounty) will damage your Influence in a faction (at a rate of -2 Influence per Bounty).
 Your Influence there will start to decay (at a rate of 1 per month) after a six month absence from active writing.
 Influence can only degrade on its current ‘tier’, see below for more details.

 New Factions can also lose Influence if the following occurs: Base sieged/damaged, PCs killed, Minions damaged, loss of relics/special loot, or if the in-character leader goes inactive for a period of time.
 If a new Faction ever falls below the needed Influence for its current ‘growth,’ it will lose any unlocked benefits until it climbs back up.